How to Implement a Single-Use Plastic Shopping Bag Ban Where You Live

 Three Ways to Make Your Bag Ban a Success

-Towns can have very different reasons for wanting to implement a plastic bag ban, but the path most towns take to ban bags is strikingly similar.
+Towns can have very different reasons for wanting to implement a plastic shopping bag ban, but the path most towns take to ban bags is strikingly similar.
 If you are thinking about banning plastic bags in your hometown here are three steps to start the process.
 Getting a plastic bag ban started requires a lot of work, but the benefits definitely make all of the labor worth it.

 Do Your Homework.